FDK 6.9.5, 6.9.6, and 6.9.7: Known issues and minor bugs have been fixed.

 - Events methods for start, stop, update & delete timer in Ticket details page

 - Interface methods to show/hide custom change properties

 - Interface methods to show/hide/disable the default Group and Category fields in New Ticket page and Ticket details page

 As part of CLI v4.3.2, introduced the below locations for apps rendering

 - new_change_sidebar and new_change_background for New Change page

 Released official samples apps for marketplace platform for Freshservice.
 To learn about how to start creating apps, please take a look at the source code of the samples

 Introduced support for:

-Enhancement to payload structure with respect to data APIs for ticket associations
+Enhancement to payload structure with respect to data methods for ticket associations